A 1505 RAPHAEL GOWN

 FLORENTINE DRESSES OF THIS ERA

 The dress used in Florence in the early 1500's appears more modest in style than what we see in Venice and Milan.
 Some attribute this to the pious monk Girolamo Savonarola.
 Until he was executed in 1498 he more or less ruled Florence.
-He got the Medicis expelled, and organised "bonfire of the vanities" to destroy "sacrilegious" items like jewellery, fine fabrics, paintings, statues, books - items of vanity.
+He got the Medicis expelled, and organised "bonfire of the vanities" to destroy items of vanity, like jewellery, fine fabrics, paintings, statues, books.
 This affected the fashion of the time, partly because people hid away their valuable items to avoid their destruction, and partly because it would be unnecessairy provocative to "flash" wealth in the 1490's.
 The modesty in cut and details stayed in fashion for at least 15 years after Savonarola's death.
 But from then on Florence experienced a growth in the silk industry on account of the wool industry, and it soon became a patriotic ting to display the fine silk fabrics the city produced.
-This was under the new reign of the Medicis, and the court life flourished as never before.
+This was under the new reign of the Medicis from the 1520s on, and the court life flourished as never before.

 The beginning of a new elegance is viewable in the portrait of Maddalena Doni, whose husband was a cloth merchant (Tinagli 1997, page 98).
 She wears a dress of a red-orange watered silk combined with rich blue damask sleeves and silk velvet ribbons.
 Such decorative guards on bodice and skirt hem, combined with sleeves that differs from the fabric of the dress, is the decorative elements that are most likely to occur in Florentine dresses of the early 1500's.